AthenaAugousta/HETEAC-Flex/README.md

 The OEM routine (<code><b>HETEAC_Flex_main.m</b></code>) starts with an initial guess for the state vector.
 The initial guess is assigned automatically and it is the result of a decision tree (<code><b>des_tree.m</b></code>).
 Configuration settings can be easily adjusted (<code><b>config.m</b></code>).

+## 3. Run HETEAC-Flex

+To run HETEAC-Flex you need to create a directory within your MATLAB path and place everything there, i.e., the code, the input file(s) and the accompanying functions.
+Please note that you can only run several cases per retrieval mode at the time and not several retrieval modes per case.

 ## Further details in:
 Floutsi, A. A., Baars, H., and Wandinger, U.: HETEAC-Flex: An optimal estimation method for aerosol typing based on lidar-derived intensive optical properties, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-1880, 2023.